A ketogenic diet is also known as a low-carb diet that enables the body to produce ketones, particularly in the liver that can be utilized as energy.

 People who are into advanced exercise programs like athletes and bodybuilders should follow the CKD plan.
 The high intensity and volume of training are needed to optimize the effect of the diet.
 The main goal of the cyclical ketogenic diet is to use up the muscle glycogen in loads of carbs.

-Ketogenic diet weight loss – Does it works?
+Ketogenic diet weight loss – Does it work?

 Just like any other low-carb diet plan, the ketogenic diet aims to eliminate glucose that is present in carbohydrates.
 Instead of producing glucose, when your body is in a ketosis state, it begins to burn the stored fat.
 Thus, following a ketogenic diet helps the body to burn the stored fat quickly.

-Aside from shedding extra weight, burning fat also assists to control the release of insulin in people with diabetes and other health issues.
+Aside from shedding extra weight, burning fat also assists in controlling the release of insulin in people with diabetes and other health issues.

 One study found that people on a ketogenic diet lost 2.2 times more weight than those on a calorie-restricted low-fat diet.
 Triglyceride and HDL cholesterol levels also improved (3).